 Block Diagram of CRO

 The block diagram shows the general purpose of CRO internal contraction.
-The CRO has the cathode ray tube which acts as a heart of the oscilloscope.
-In an oscilloscope, the CRT produces the electron beam which is accelerated, decelerated and focus with the help of accelerating and focusing anode at a high velocity and brings to the focal point on a fluorescent screen.
+The CRO has the cathode ray tube which acts as the heart of the oscilloscope.
+In an oscilloscope, the CRT produces the electron beam which is accelerated, decelerated, and focus with the help of accelerating and focusing anode at a high velocity and brings to the focal point on a fluorescent screen.
 After the collision of the electron on the screen, it produces a visible spot where the electron beam strikes with it and this spot is seen on another side of the screen.
-This collision or bombarding of electrons continually done on the screen which shows the electrical signal, this electron beam like an electrical pencil of light which produces a light where it collides with the screen.
+This collision or bombarding of electrons is continually done on the screen which shows the electrical signal, this electron beam is like an electrical pencil of light that produces a light where it collides with the screen.

 The major blocks in general-purpose CRO are

 - Horizontal Deflection System

 CRT is an essential part of CRO.
 This is also used in the Monocreme picture tube.
 CRT consists of an electron gun that produces an electron beam.
 This is a narrow beam that passes through the tube and falls on the screen.
 The point at which the electron beam will strike that point will glow due to the coating of fluorescent material on the screen.

 2. Horizontal Deflection System